AnggaR96s/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## How do you get two whales in a car?
+Start in England and drive West.